 Education focused on the Profession of Landscape Architecture addresses KSAs (Knowledge, Skills, and Abilities) required to effectively practice the profession of Landscape Architecture

 Education focused on the discipline of landscape architecture philosophically addresses topics in landscape architecture by asking questions, questioning assumptions, and expanding thinking about the field of landscape architecture

-With these broad definitions, we characterize our four degrees in the following way:
+With these broad definitions, we characterize our degrees in the following way:

 - The B.L.A. addresses the profession of landscape architecture;

 - The M.L.A. primarily addresses the profession of landscape architecture, but also engages in some meaningful exploration, through research and independent projects, of the Discipline of Landscape Architecture (note that this is a requirement of LAAB accreditation for the M.L.A.);

 - The undergraduate Minor and graduate MSinLA programs address the Discipline of Landscape Architecture, with the goal of creating new ways of thinking about topics, or even creating new knowledge.

 - The M.P.S. in Geodesign addresses professional skills to practice this groundbreaking new approach to sustainable landscape planning and design.

 The Bachelor of Landscape Architecture is a five-year curriculum leading to a professionally accredited Bachelor of Landscape Architecture (BLA) degree.
 It is designed to prepare graduates for either advanced study or professional careers.
 Click here to see some examples of our B.L.A. students' work.